T-ara: 2013–2014: Subunits, Again, and And & End

-T-ara had a Korean comeback on December 2 with the song "Do You Know Me".
-Their concept for this comeback and music video according to theater concept with retro style.
-They also release a repackage album named Again 1977 which contains the best songs from their album, Again.
-The group also released a ballad version of "Do You Know Me".
+T-ara had a Korean comeback on December 2 with a repackage of Again, named Again 1977.
+It featured the bonus track "Do You Know Me" along with a ballad version of the song.
+Their concept for this comeback and music video was broadway-inspired with retro style.
 On December 13, T-ara released a Christmas song, "Hide & Seek".
 T-ara was ranked seventh as the group with most number one hit songs on digital music charts in the past decade with 13 songs, despite debuting 4.5 years ago.
+Reportedly, the group made over US$18.5 million in revenue in 2013 alone, ranking second among girl group, behind Girls' Generation and 6th overall among South Korean artists.

-On January 19, T-ara had their second concert in Chengdu, China, one out of five concerts they planned to stage China in 2014.
-On February 14, T-ara held a joint concert with label-mates Speed in Phnom Penh, Cambodia.
-On the 19th of February CCM released a music video for a promotional track from Cho Young Soo's All Star Project with the single titled as "First Love" sung by Hyomin, Jiyeon and Soyeon featuring rapper EB.
+On January 19, 2014, T-ara had their second concert in Chengdu, China, one out of five concerts they planned to stage in China the same year.
+On February 14, T-ara held a joint concert with label-mates Speed in Phnom Penh, Cambodia which attracted over 3,000 fans.
+On 19 February CCM released a music video for a promotional track from Cho Young Soo's All Star Project with the single titled as "First Love" sung by Hyomin, Jiyeon and Soyeon featuring rapper EB.
 T-ara had a Japanese comeback with the double A-side single "Lead The Way" and "LA'booN" on March 5, and their third Japanese album Gossip Girls was released on May 14.